-$35,000 as the average net worth for a 35 year old is not a lot.
-However, for the ABOVE AVERAGE 35 year old who truly cares about financial independence and doesn’t want to work forever, his or her net worth should be closer to $400,000.
+$35,000 – $40,000 as the average net worth for a 35 year old is not a lot.
+However, for the ABOVE AVERAGE 35 year old who truly cares about financial independence and doesn’t want to work forever, their net worth should be closer to $400,000.

 In this post, I’ll share why the above average 35 year old should have closer to a $400,000 net worth due to a combination of pre-tax retirement savings, post-tax retirement savings, home equity, and an X factor that may trump them all.

 35 years old is a critical age.
 You should be having the time of your life.
 Your earnings power should be growing.
 And, you may have a young family or are thinking about settling down.